PavanRangani/docs/docs/prd/insurance/insurance-requirement.md

   - During renew doesn't allow to change `Insured Asset` or `Account Nickname`
 - System maintains history of renewals
 - For DRAFT insurance, renew is not possible

+#### Valuable Articles

+- For Valuable Articles, all existing article type from previous policy will be shown as it is.
+For Blanket existing value will be copied.
+But for Itemized, system will pull current valuation and show its total.

 ### UI Requirement